A major source of income for the club is the operation of Jet A-1 and Avgas fuelling facilities on behalf of Aero Refuellers of Albury.

 Together, the five trained refuellers have fuelled a variety of turbine and turboprop aircraft, the biggest of which was a Qantas Boeing 717 and an Alliance Fokker 100.
 The Fokker took nearly 6000 litres in one fuelling!
 The smallest uplift has been 50 litres in a Bell Jetranger helicopter, which just needed enough to get home to Mudgee.

 Other fixed wing types include Rex SAAB 340, Beech 200 Super King Air of the NSW Ambulance/Royal Flying Doctor Service, Cessna Citations, a Polair Grand Caravan, Piper Meridian, Pilatus PC12.
 Helicopters include HMAS Albatross' MRH 90, Careflight's BK117 and Bell 412, a couple of very nice Agusta 109s, Eurocopter Squirrels and a couple of Hueys.
+The TOLL Rescue Base at the airport has it's own fuel supply, but we sometimes provide fuel for other TOLL AW139 Rescue choppers.
 One of our most consistent users is the Citation CJ3 operated by Pybar Mining and hangared at Orange.